raspberrypilearning/trained-vision-app/en/step_4.md

 ![Teachable Machine training page](images/tm_start_screen.png)

-This is an untrained model, with two classes, so it will be able to recogise two things.
+This is an untrained model, with two classes, so it will be able to recognise two things.
 You should use the pencil beside each class name to rename them, so they describe the things they'll recognise.

 --- /collapse ---